citkane/fetchmanager/README.md

     ```

 </details>

 <details>
 <summary>Host definitions</summary>
-Host sets are defined as an Array in two, or a mix of two forms:

 A host is [as per specification](https://developer.mozilla.org/en-US/docs/Web/API/URL/host), the string returned by `URL.host`

+Host sets are defined as an Array in two, or a mix of two forms as below:
 ```ts
 [
     "foo.domain.com",
     "bar.domain.com"
 ]
 ```

 In this form, fallback handlers are specified for "bar.domain.com"